-In support of improving patient care, this activity has been planned and implemented by the University of Pittsburgh and the and Coalition for Quality at the End of Life (CQEL).
+In support of improving patient care, this activity has been planned and implemented by the University of Pittsburgh and the Coalition for Quality at the End of Life (CQEL).
 The University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The University of Pittsburgh School designates this live blended activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
+The University of Pittsburgh School designates this blended activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other Healthcare Professionals